The most common way to demolish a building is also the most wasteful

 These so-called spreadsheet towers populate every major city.
 They signaled modernity and provided huge profits for those who built them.
 But these buildings are profligate users of fuels for light, power, and services.

 Most developed world cities started building skyscrapers after World War II.
-These buildings were International Style architecture, unrecognizable is terms of a particular locale, universal in terms of their ubiquitous metal, concrete, glass – and fully air-conditioned.
+These buildings were International Style architecture, unrecognizable in terms of a particular locale, universal in terms of their ubiquitous metal, concrete, and glass—and fully air-conditioned.
 Now they are aging, their use-by date is up, and their balance sheet profitability no longer attracts.

 The challenges of demolition and reuse